 Joshua Ramirez: With Talk Media News, thank you for having me here this morning.
 I just have a question, earlier you stated that there was not any plant biologists on the list, do you guys have any concern about that?
 And also, are there any plant biologists currently speaking out for or against?

-Dr. Richard Roberts: So, I can take a quick grasp at that, and then, I’ll point that over to Nina because I think she can tell you why the plant biologists are not speaking out even better than I can.
+Dr. Richard Roberts: So, I can take a quick grasp at that, and then, I’ll hand that over to Nina because I think she can tell you why the plant biologists are not speaking out even better than I can.
 Greenpeace has intimidated the plant biologists, and so most of them just don’t want to say anything publically, and that was why I thought a campaign in which respected scientists who understand the science and can think scientifically and logically stood a much better chance of getting the message through to the public, and hopefully perhaps we can convince the plant biologists to sort of now “come out” as it were, and join the campaign and start to speak openly again, but Nina can tell you much more about the history, I’m sure.

 Nina Fedoroff: Well, I think it’s not true that plant biologists don’t speak out, many of us, including me, have been speaking out for going on 40 years.
 I’ve written a book about it, published by the National Academy of Sciences, titled “Mendel in the Kitchen – A Scientist View of Genetically Modified Organisms.”
 More specifically on the issue of Golden Rice, in I believe it was 2013, when the rice trials in the Philippines were uprooted by what we suspect was driven by Greenpeace a number of us started a petition that collected…worldwide petition that collected signatures of 6,000 scientists, including many, many Nobel Prize winners, I bet if I look back Rich probably signed it.
 And we published an opinion piece in science magazines titled “Standing Up for GMO’s” that was again, signed by several Nobel Prize winners and people who are prominent in breeding and genetic modification.
 So many of us have been speaking up over, and over, and over again and we make some progress.
 I should also note that about the time the trials were being ripped up, Amy Harmon of the New York Times wrote a perfectly exquisite article about the GMO controversy.
 I recommend it to everyone.
 I think it’s probably still obtainable if you just do Amy Harmon and Golden Rice.